meroxa/cli/docs/cmd/md/meroxa_secrets_describe.md

 ## meroxa secrets describe

-Describe a Turbine Secret
+Describe a Conduit Secret

 ### Synopsis

-This command will describe a turbine secret by id or name.
+This command will describe a Conduit secret by id or name.

 ```